 We like to pick up fruit, breakfast items, and basic snacks for the room when we stay extended days at a hotel.
 We also didn’t want to spend a lot of time driving once we arrived in Anaheim.

 We checked-in to the Courtyard Marriott Anaheim Theme Park Entrance and got settled into our home away from home for the week.
+The hotel is located across the street from the Disneyland Park.

 Before we left for our trip I reserved the water park for our evening so once we were settled in we headed down to the pool.
 I wasn’t sure if the water park would be entertaining for bigger kids but my kids ended up loving it.